Facebook tests tool to move photos to Google, other rivals

 The tool will then be rolled out worldwide in the first half of 2020.

 U.S. and European regulators have been examining Facebook’s control of personal data such as images as they look into whether the tech giant’s dominance is stifling competition and limiting choice for consumers.
+Facebook CEO Mark Zuckerberg has reacted by calling for new rules to address “data portability” and other issues.

+Facebook said that as it worked on a new set of data portability tools, it had discussions with policymakers, regulators, and academics in the U.K., Germany, Brazil and Singapore to learn about which data should be portable and how to protect privacy.

+The company is developing products that “take into account the feedback we’ve received and will help drive data portability policies forward by giving people and experts a tool to assess,” Steve Satterfield, director of privacy and public policy, said in a blog post.